Illustration: Michael Haddad

 Also note that a lot of reverb plugins also have low cut / high cut and mix parameters, which do the same thing they do in delays.

-When you’re first using reverb, you might want to keep the following things in mind:
+When you’re first using reverb as you learn how to mix, you might want to keep the following things in mind:

 - Be selective: Like delays, excessive reverb can reduce the clarity in your mix.
 Something might sound amazing with tons of reverb on it in isolation, but always keep the full song in mind, since that’s what really matters at the end of the day.

 - Don’t use too many different reverbs: As we mentioned earlier, reverbs help us simulate a virtual space.
-For this reason, things will (generally) sound more coherent if you stick to using only 1 – 2 different reverbs in your production.
+For this reason, things will (generally) sound more consistent if you stick to using no more than a few different reverbs in your mix.

 - Auxiliary tracks: This is a more advanced technique that we won’t dive into today, but know that you can preserve CPU resources by sending a bunch of tracks to one auxiliary track that contains your reverb plugin.
 This is less important for beginners, but it’ll become a very valuable technique as your projects’ track counts increase.